MetPX/sarracenia/doc/Dev.rst

   cd site
   make

+note::  the makefile contains a commented line *sed that replaces .rst with .html in the files.
+To build the pages locally, this sed is needed, so un-comment it, but don't commit the change because it will break the *updating The website* procedure.

 Updating The Website
 ~~~~~~~~~~~~~~~~~~~~

+Today, just edit the pages in the git repository, and they will be active as soon as they are pushed
+to the master branch.

 To publish the site to sourceforge (updating metpx.sourceforge.net), you must have a sourceforge.net account
 and have the required permissions to modify the site.